RokGolez/Python_Projects/README.md

 ## 🔍 Exploring the Projects

-Delve into each Python project to explore computational problems and data-driven inquiries I've addressed.
+Dive into each Python project to explore computational problems and data-driven inquiries I've addressed.
 The `README.md` in each project folder will guide you through:

 - 📚 The context behind the project and the nature of the dataset or problem.
 - ⚙️ The specific Python libraries and tools applied.